Antonio José Martínez: Death and legacy

 Martínez was a licensed attorney turned politician, and served five times under the Republic of Mexico on the legislature of the Departamento de Nuevo Mexico, and six times for the Territory of New Mexico under the United States.

 He was married before he became a priest; his wife died in childbirth, and his daughter died at the young age of 12.
 Even after ordination, Martínez had other children that he recognized as heirs in his Last Will and Testament.
 His eldest was Santiago Valdez (b.
 1830) who wrote his 1877 biography, and the second to the youngest was Vicente Ferrer Romero (b.
 1844) who became an effective evangelizer for the Presbyterian Church.

 Martínez has been accused of instigating the Chimayó Rebellion of 1837 and the Taos Revolt of 1847 with its concomitant assassination of Governor Charles Bent, but this is unlikely.

-After his tension and controversies with Bishop Lamy, it seems he flirted with becoming an Anglican.
-However. he remained staunchly Roman Catholic as his Last Will and Testament testifies.
+After his tension and controversies with Bishop Lamy, in 1863 it seems he flirted with becoming an Anglican, observing the Holy Communion "according to the reformed rite" with Bishop Talbot.
+However, he remained staunchly Roman Catholic as his Last Will and Testament testifies.

 In his Last Will, Martínez expressed a desire not to have a public ceremony, nevertheless there was a large funeral ceremony for him.
 Martínez requested to be buried in his Oratorio, dedicated to La Purísima Concepción, contiguous to and on the west-side of his residence.
 This request was honored, and so he was buried in his own Oratorio that he had built on his property.
 A quarter century later in 1891, his body was moved about two miles east the American Cemetery.
 The land, originally owned by Martínez, was deeded to Theodora Romero, and then came into possession of the Kit Carson park and cemetery in Taos.

 Inscribed on the Martínez tombstone are the words La Honra de su País ("The Honor of his Homeland").
 Martínez's peers in the Territorial Legislature pronounced this encomium in 1867, the year of his death.
 Sculptor Huberto Maestas of San Luis, Colorado sculpted the larger than life-sized bronze memorial of Martínez unveiled at Taos Plaza on July 16, 2006.